 Hey Everyone.
 A little bit of a surprise first thing this morning.
 This is episode one of the JB BC podcast.
 We’re going to be talking today about basics.
 One of the basics of doing projects: empathy.
 We’re also going to be talking about some of the basics of Business Central use and UI.
 And we’ll be talking about some of the basics of the development experience and how to deploy and build an extension for the very first time.
 So stick around.

 All righty, well, welcome everyone.
-This is episode one.
-And we’re going to be figuring lots of stuff out together, I am rebooting my experience in streaming.
-And we’re starting this off for the first time as creating a podcast form, taking a page from Steve Endow’s book and using some of the same tools.
-So thank you, Steve.
-And we’re gonna give this a try.
-I’m not a coffee drinker, but I probably could use some coffee this morning, myself.
+This is episode one, and we are going to be figuring lots of stuff out together, I am rebooting my experience in streaming.
+We are starting this off for the first time as creating a podcast form, taking a page from Steve Endow’s book and using some of the same tools.
+So thank you, Steve. we are gonna give this a try.
+I am not a coffee drinker, but I probably could use some coffee this morning, myself.

 So good morning, everyone.
-And we’ll see how this works, I’m going to be a little more descriptive as we’re talking through things since this will be available in audio form as well.
+And we will see how this works, I’m going to be a little more descriptive as we’re talking through things since this will be available in audio form as well.

 They say you need to think about the basics, a lot of the times that you forget the basics.
 And you forget that you know the basics.
 And that’s what really triggered the idea of talking today about those.
 One of the things that you may have experienced is that when you go to a doctor or hospital and you’re seeking medical help there, sometimes you get people in, you feel like they’re concerned for you.
 And sometimes you get people that you’re the product, you are just another case in their day, they’re gonna see 100 cases in their day.